2018 Petrie-Flom Center Annual Conference: Beyond Disadvantage: Disability, Law, and Bioethics

-We seek proposals that offer innovative conceptualizations and advance inventive approaches.
-Proposals should focus on the fresh contributions the presentation will make, including sketches of the supporting arguments.
-The abstract should include (but not be limited to) a paragraph summarizing the issue that will be addressed and any currently contending views about its resolution.
-Successful abstracts will explicitly address how the proposed presentation will address the challenges of integrating legal and medical understandings of disablement.
+We sought proposals that offer innovative conceptualizations and advance inventive approaches.
+Proposals were encouraged to focus on the fresh contributions the presentation will make, including sketches of the supporting arguments and proposed resolutions.
+Papers chosen for presentation at the conference will explicitly address the challenges of integrating legal and medical understandings of disablement.

-We welcome submissions on both broad conceptual questions and more specific policy issues related to the “mere difference” vs. “bad difference” debate.
-Potential topics include:
+We welcomed submissions on both broad conceptual questions and more specific policy issues related to the “mere difference” vs. “bad difference” debate.
+Topics may include:

 Can disability be considered definitively bad, without defining living with a disability as inescapably disadvantageous?

 Can we ameliorate mismatches between the capabilities of people living with disabilities and the socially constructed environment without seeming to privilege them?

 Do the kinds of human diversity that disablement represents threaten the species or harm society?
 Can they improve the human species or benefit society?

 (How) are bioethicists obligated to represent or at least respect the standpoints of people with disabilities?